Larpetsu/Market-Tracker/README.md

 # Markets Bot

 Discord bot that tracks stocks for you.
-Slash commands to build a watchlist, check prices, and get DM updates every few hours.
+Use commands to choose stocks, check prices, and get DM updates every few hours.
 Uses Yahoo Finances free API, is avaliable to change to another.
 ## Commands
     /track — add a stock to your watchlist (pick an exchange if it's not US-listed)